 2018 CREST (Cupertino Recognizes Extra Steps Taken) Awards

 Each year the City of Cupertino presents its CREST Awards, “Cupertino Recognizes Extra Steps Taken,” to honor the outstanding contributions of Cupertino community members.
-The 2018 CREST Awards will be presented by the Cupertino Mayor and City Councilmembers on Wednesday, May 30, 2018 at the Cupertino Community Hall, 10350 Torre Avenue.
+The 2018 CREST Awards Ceremony was held on Wednesday, May 30, 2018 at the Cupertino Community Hall.

 The Winners are...

 Lifetime Achievement: Alysa Sakkas might be best known in recent years as a volunteer for the Cupertino-Toyokawa Sister Cities organization.
 But she has also volunteered for the Rolling Hills 4H Club and numerous schools.
 Alysa has received the Presidential Community Service Award every year since the program began under former President George W. Bush.
 In 2014, former President Barack Obama presented her with the prestigious President’s Lifetime Achievement Award.